ry4nrodriguez/digital-pathology-research/README.md

 2. Run the script: `python3 noise_blur_transforms.py`
 3. Results (separate comparison images for noise and blur effects) will be saved in the `test_batch_Noise&Blur/results` directory.

+### HED Stain Augmentation (`hed_transform.py`)

+This script applies the HEDTransform from the REET toolbox to simulate variations in Hematoxylin, Eosin, and DAB stain concentrations in histopathology images.
+It reads images from a specified input directory, applies randomized multiplicative (alpha) and additive (beta) perturbations to the H/E/D channels, and saves side-by-side comparison images (Original vs. HED-Augmented) in a results subdirectory.

+**Rationale:**
+- The HEDTransform allows direct manipulation of stain channels after color deconvolution, simulating real-world variability in staining protocols and concentrations.
+- Randomizing alpha (multiplicative, around 1) and beta (additive, around 0) for each channel is a standard augmentation approach, as reflected in the REET codebase and literature.

+**Features:**
+- Reads images from `test_batch_HEDTransform`.
+- Applies HEDTransform with random alpha in [0.8, 1.2] and beta in [-0.2, 0.2] for each channel.
+- Saves side-by-side comparison images in `test_batch_HEDTransform/results`.
+- Fully documented for reproducibility and clarity.

+**Usage:**

+1. Place original images in `test_batch_HEDTransform`.
+2. Run: `python3 hed_transform.py`
+3. Results will be in `test_batch_HEDTransform/results`.

 ## Test Data Directories

 These directories contain sample images used for testing the different augmentation scripts.
 Each directory typically contains original images and a `results` subdirectory where the output comparison images are saved.